Anhanguera blittersdorfi, Pterosaurs and flying reptiles fossils and casts replicas fossils reproductions

 Pterodactylus (pronounced TER-o-DAK-til-es) is a genus of pterosaur (the first to be named and identified as a flying reptile) that lived during the late Jurassic Period.
 It was a carnivore and probably preyed upon fish and other small animals.
 Like all pterosaurs, the wings of Pterodactylus were formed by a skin and muscle membrane stretching from its elongated fourth finger to its hind limbs.
 It was supported internally by collagen fibers and externally by keratinous ridges.
 Fossils have been discovered in Europe and Africa.

-The name derives from the Greek words pteron (meaning 'wing') and daktylos (meaning 'finger') and refers to the way in which the wing is supported by one large finger.
+The name derives from the Greek words pteron (meaning 'wing') and daktylos (meaning 'finger') and refers to how the wing is supported by one large finger.

 Numerous species have been assigned to Pterodactylus in the years since its discovery, the most well-known and well-supported being P. antiquus and P. kochi.
 However, most studies since the 1990s have found little reason to separate even these two, and have treated them as synonymous